worldline/learning-kotlin/docs/src/en/front-development/README.md

 :::

-Google provides a [JetPack compose tutorial](https://developer.android.com/jetpack/compose/tutorial) focused on Android development.
+Google provides a [JetPack compose tutorial](https://developer.android.com/jetpack/compose/tutorial) for Android development.

 ## PW create a Compose desktop + Android app

-- Create a new project IntelliJ project -> Compose Multiplaform.
+- Create a new project on IntelliJ -> Compose Multiplaform.
-- Choose "multiple platforms" and fill the fields.
-Then choose **Finish**
+- Choose "multiple platforms" and fill the other fields.
+Then choose **Finish**.
-- Wait a while for IntelliJ prepare the project which may request you to install plugins.
+- IntelliJ starts preparing the project and may request to install plugins.
-- Run the android app using the green run ▶️ button.
+- Once ready, run the android app using the green run button.
 - Run the Desktop app by running the main function on the desktop project (should be in `Main.kt`).
 - Modify `App.kt` in the main project as follows and run the app.